azsk/AzTS-docs/05-Cross-tenant subscription scan/README.md

 ![Internals](../Images/05-CrossTenant_CentralVisibility_StorageAccount.png)

  _\* All scan results and inventory captured by AzTS Scanner are stored in a container in a central storage account.
 Data stored in this container cannot be used directly for reporting.
-To perform additional operations on this data, you can create a custom pipeline which reads the data stored in this container and uploads it in a data store that can be used for reporting._
+To perform additional operations on this data, you can create a custom pipeline which reads the data stored in this container and uploads it in a data store that can be used for further reporting._

 Follow below steps to onboard AzTS Solution per Tenant with central visibility: